Embedded finance startup Banxware raises €4M seed – TechCrunch

 Röhrborn says the company’s instant lending tool is “only the beginning” and that Banxware will develop additional embedded financial services and expand internationally.

-Meanwhile, the German fintech currently generates revenue by charging a one time fee for each loan that is processed through its platform and via a one off customization fee.
+Meanwhile, the German fintech currently generates revenue by charging a one-time fee for each loan that is processed through its platform and via a one-off customization fee.